 Met Gala 2025: The best looks from the red carpet

-By Oscar Holland, Kristen Rogers, Stephy Chung, Nick Remsen; Photo editor: Jennifer Arnow, CNN
+By Oscar Holland, Kristen Rogers, Nick Remsen, Stephy Chung; Photo editor: Jennifer Arnow, CNN

-(CNN) — Stars are now arriving at New York’s Metropolitan Museum of Art for the Met Gala — the red-carpet event many of them will have saved their boldest and most theatrical looks for.
+(CNN) — New York’s Metropolitan Museum of Art came alive with tributes to Black history, culture and style as the annual Met Gala got underway Monday evening.

-This is the fashion industry’s biggest night out.
-With a guest list of around 450 attendees, it is also singularly exclusive.

-Leading designers, stylists and models are among those expected to ascend the Met’s iconic stairs.
-But the annual fundraiser also brings together tastemakers from across sports, arts and the entertainment worlds.
-Look no further than this year’s diverse co-chairs (Louis Vuitton men’s creative director Pharrell Williams, rapper A$AP Rocky, F1 driver Lewis Hamilton and actor Colman Domingo) for proof of the gala’s place in contemporary culture.
+The rain did little to dampen spirits on fashion’s big night out, where designers, models and stylists ascended the Met’s iconic — and for the night, blue-carpeted — stairs alongside A-list names from sports, arts and entertainment.

-This year’s hotly anticipated dress code, “Tailored for You,” was inspired by the Costume Institute’s accompanying exhibition “Superfine: Tailoring Black Style,” which explores the history of Black style and dandyism.

-The Met says its annual theme is designed to “both provide guidance and invite creative interpretation.”
-As such, fashion-watchers will not only expect plenty of nods to suiting and menswear but also tributes to Black fashion icons, designers and dandies dating back to the 18th century.
+This year’s hotly anticipated dress code, “Tailored for You,” was inspired by the Costume Institute’s accompanying exhibition “Superfine: Tailoring Black Style,” which explores the history of Black dandyism.
+The Met says its annual theme is designed to “provide guidance and invite creative interpretation.”

-“The theme this year is not only timely but also speaks to our rich culture that should always be widely celebrated,” said R&B star Usher, a member of the event’s host committee, in a Met press release.
+It did both, with many attendees putting a contemporary spin on zoot suits, the wide-shouldered, high-waisted suits popularized by African American men in the 1940s.
+Speaking to CNN ahead of his arrival at the gala, fashion designer Dapper Dan said “real dandyism” began with zoot suits, jazz and the Harlem Renaissance movement.
+“It’s when Black artists and creatives began to dress the way they felt,” he added.

+This year marked the first Met Gala dress code centered on menswear, challenging designers to reinterpret tailoring traditions for their female clients.
+The red carpet was awash with exaggerated suiting, from the broad shoulders of Doja Cat’s 1980s-inspired Marc Jacobs blazer to the wide-lapeled jackets sported by everyone from actor Tessa Thompson to rapper Doechii.

 The-CNN-Wire